Table Of Contents

 There are many genealogy apps for Android and iOS, some of which are standalone apps; individual database applications for smartphones and tablets.
 Others, though, are companion apps, small-scale versions of the full desktop software.

 One example is the Ancestry.com app, free for Windows 8, iOS and Android.
 This acts like a portable Family Tree Maker, enabling you to easily connect to the Ancestry.com website and pull the relevant family census data back to your tablet or phone.
 Naturally you’ll need an Ancestry subscription for the best results, but this is truly a superb option and one that you should at least try out – especially if you’re using Family Tree Maker on your desktop.
 The data is saved to your Ancestry account and can be imported into the desktop version.
 The app is so good, you’ll find it in MakeUseOf’s Best iPad Apps list!

 Another companion app you might try is MobileFamilyTree Pro, designed as a portable version of the MacFamilyTree software for Mac OS X. Again, this offers portable family tree research options, and proves an able replacement for the full application if you don’t have access to your Apple computer.

 Android users have a wide selection of apps to choose from, but most probably don’t cut the mustard.
-One app you should try if you’re not using the Ancestry app is FamilyBee (£6.20, trial available), a handheld GEDCOM viewer that is ideal for use on-site, such as at graveyards or in record office.
+One app you should try if you’re not using the Ancestry app is FamilyBee [No Longer Available] (£6.20, trial available), a handheld GEDCOM viewer that is ideal for use on-site, such as at graveyards or in record office.
 Annotations you make are sent via Gmail to your computer.
 FamilyBee is reliable and can handle up to 65,000 names.